-xvi.
+xi.
 Representatives: Department, College, and University

 - The department has one representative on the Arts and Sciences Curriculum Committee.
-This is typically the Undergraduate Chair. - The department has one representative on the Arts and Science Senate.
-It is a three-year term and elected by the faculty. - The department chair appoints one faculty member to represent the department at each commencement.
+This is typically the faculty member who serves as Undergraduate Studies Chair, not Foundations Coordinator. - The department has one representative on the Arts and Science Senate.
+It is a three-year term and elected by the faculty. - The department chair appoints one faculty member to represent the department at each Commencement.
 A rotational system is used.